-Necessary Items:

-- □ Sleeping bag or blanket & sheets

-- □ Pillow

-- Pajamas

-- □ Comb or brush

-- □ Deodorant

-- □ Toothbrush/paste

-- □ Shampoo

-- □ Soap

-- □ 2 bath towels

-- □ 2 washcloths

-- □ 5 t-shirts

-- □ 3-4 pairs of shorts

-- □ 1-2 sweatshirts

-- □ 1 long-sleeve shirt

-- □ 2 pairs of pants/jeans

-- □ 6 pairs of socks

-- □ 1 jacket/sweater

-- □ 6 pairs of underwear

-- □ 1 pair of swimming shoes

-- □ 1 pair of crocks or sandals

-- □ 1 pair of tennis shoes

-- □ Swimsuit

-- □ Sunscreen

-- □ Raincoat or poncho

-- □ Mosquito repellent

-- □ Laundry bag

-Convenient but not necessary:

-- □ Flashlight

-- □ Camera/film

-- □ Box/bucket for toiletry items

-- □ Hat
+Necess ary Items:

+Sleeping bag or blanket & sheets

+Pillow

+Pajamas

+Comb or brush

+Deodorant

+Toothbrush/paste

+Shampoo

+Soap

+2 bath towels

+2 washcloths

+5 t-shirts

+3-4 pairs of shorts

+1-2 sweatshirts

+1 long-sleeve shirt

+2 pairs of pants/jeans

+6 pairs of socks

+1 jacket/sweater

+6 pairs of underwear

+1 pair of swimming shoes

+1 pair of crocks or sandals

+1 pair of tennis shoes

+Swimsuit

+Sunscreen

+Raincoat or poncho

+Mosquito repellent

+Laundry bag

+Conven ient but not necessary:

+Flashlight

+Camera/film

+Box/bucket for toiletry items Hat

 Campers spend many hours running around outside throughout the week and need shoes that protect their feet and provide support.
 Flip flops and shoes that do not cover toes and heels are not appropriate footwear for camp.
-Campers are required to wear shoes at all times.
+New shoes tend to rub and can cause painful blisters and are not recommended.
+Campers must wear shoes during their stay with us.